pythonarcade/arcade/doc/programming_guide/sound.rst

 Changing Parameters from the Start
 """"""""""""""""""""""""""""""""""
-You can alter playback when :ref:`pgsound-playing` through `keyword arguments <keyword argument>`_ with the same or similar names as the properties mentioned above.
+You can alter playback when :ref:`sound-basics-playing` through `keyword arguments <keyword argument>`_ with the same or similar names as the properties mentioned above.
 See the following to learn more: